 |An error icon indicates that something went wrong during installation or loading.
 For more advice on resolving errors, see Error messages.|

-(G) Click the reload button to force Package Manager to reload your packages.
+(H) Click the reload button to force Package Manager to reload your packages and feature sets.

-By default, the Package Manager window displays the list of all packages available on the Unity Registry, but you can filter the list to display packages matching a specific context.
+By default, the Package Manager window displays the list of all packages and feature sets available on the Unity Registry, but you can filter the list to display packages and feature sets matching a specific context.